 Now you should see the profile you just defined in the list of available input profiles.
-Remember how to assign it to the current universe?
-Scroll up to Profile assignment if you don't.
+Remember how to assign it to the current

 To remove any existing input profiles, click the remove button.
 Note that some profiles are so-called system profiles and cannot be removed unless you're the administrator.